 Admas took Ethiopian popular music into wholly new territory.
 Having established a residency at the Red Sea restaurant in the early 1980s, the Admas players were steeped in the polyglot musical culture of the American capital.
 The diverse sonic influences of the city filter into the music, making the album a radically modern work of Ethiopian fusion.Mulatu, Girma Beyene and their peers in 1960s Addis Ababa had created an Ethiopian pop sound by using rhythms from Latin music, soul and jazz.
 Admas threw their net wider still, adding highlife, electro, go-go, samba, and roots reggae to the mix.

 Sons of Ethiopia is the fresh sound of youth, freedom and imagination, which the band made for themselves and by themselves, owning every part of the process.
 But it is also a music of exile.
 Admas performed week in, week out, for crowds of fellow Ethiopians, many of whom had lost family and friends to the Derg.
 Sons of Ethiopia channels this loss, longing and hope.
 It is at once imbued with the melancholy and nostalgia so typical of Ethiopian song.
 And at the same time, is a joyful work of synthesis and experiment with deep roots.

-We have a daily pickup by Fedex and will email you tracking details as soon as the parcel has been collected.
+We have a daily pickup and will email you tracking details as soon as the parcel has been collected.

 For more information, check our full shipping info.